 To understand geofencing, imagine an invisible fence around the perimeter of your home as a 360 circle.
 Should you leave the fenced area without setting your alarm you’ll get reminded to set it.

 From research, we know that many don’t set their alarm because they forget or they only remember when they’re halfway to work.
-With Geofencing and the Boundary alarm, you’ll receive a push notification, select it to open the phone app and set your alarm.
+With Geofencing and the Boundary alarm, you’ll receive a push notification.
+You can then quickly open the phone app and set your alarm.
 Easy!